rsftb/Decimals/README.md

 # Decimals
-Clone of the standard python 'decimal' module
+Clone of the standard python 'decimal' module.